 The application form is divided into two areas: mandatory questions and optional questions.
 Please note: all mandatory questions are listed first with notation they are required.
 Your form cannot be submitted without answering the mandatory questions.
 “I don’t know” is a legitimate response but the more information you can provide, the more you will assist the ID Committee in identifying your iris, and chances are better to get results.

 If you need assistance with the application form, please contact the Webmaster Laetitia Munro at firstname.lastname@example.org.
 For those who wish to submit an application via mail, please send your answers to the mandatory questions to Laetitia Munro, 49 Hilltop Ave, Newfoundland NJ 07435.
 Printed photos are still required but they need not be limited in size.

-Four photos are required.
+Three photos are required.
 Samples are provided below.
-Photos 1, 2, and 3 should all be single bloom close-ups.
+They should be closeup shots of single blooms.

-- Photo 1 – Frontal view, eye level shot with falls showing left and right to illustrate form of standards
+- Photo 1 – Frontal view, eye level shot with falls showing a typical front on view of a mature fall

 Ideally, photos should be of freshly and fully opened flowers.
 Please do not submit photos of flowers with rain or water on them.
 Peak time for taking pictures is in morning or early evening and not in direct sunlight.

-Please limit the photos submitted to be less than 1 MB in size each; some emails will not forward photos if the photos are too large.
-We will be able to see details on photos of 1 MB or less.
+Please try to take a photo that is around 1 MB in size; some emails will not forward photos if the photos are too large.

 If you would like to submit additional photos that highlight further details, please feel free to do so.

-Photo 1 frontal view Photo 2 elevated closeup Photo 3 aerial Photo 4 clump showing base
+Photo 1 frontal view Photo 2 side view Photo 3 Beard Closeup